 Altruists are the backbone of a workplace’s support system.
 Even though they’re more likely to help colleagues outside their team or department with discretionary time and effort, they still see to their own duties with conviction.
 Workplace altruists tend to be more committed to their job, fulfilling the full responsibilities of their position, and are less likely to leave an organization.

-But perhaps the biggest benefit to having altruists at work is that they create more workplace altruists.
-Stanford psychologists have found that our relationships with others, even brief ones, have a stronger influence over altruism than innate human behavior.
-While some people may naturally feel the desire to perform altruistic actions, they’re more likely to follow through on their intentions when they see others—friends, colleagues, even people they’ve just met—doing the same.
+However, perhaps the most significant benefit is altruism’s virtuous cycle.
+Altruists at work create more workplace altruists.
+Stanford psychologists found that our relationships with others, even brief ones, have a stronger influence over altruism than innate human behavior.
+While some people may naturally feel the desire to perform altruistic actions, they’re more likely to follow through on their intentions when they see others doing the same.
 In short, the stronger the relationships are in your workplace, the more employees will exhibit workplace altruism.

 Happiness isn’t a singular emotion and varies from person to person.
 Contemporary studies suggest happiness falls on a spectrum between two poles: hedonism and eudaimonism.
-Some people value fulfilling their potential over the pursuit of pleasure, and others the opposite, but there is no mixture of these qualities that can universally apply to everyone.
+Some people value fulfilling their potential over the pursuit of pleasure, and others the opposite.
+However, there is no mixture of these qualities that can universally apply to everyone.

-The benefits of a happy workforce are numerous.
 Happiness is a chief influencing factor when it comes to the concerns of company leadership: employee retention, absenteeism, and productivity.
 Employee happiness contributes to the impact of employee engagement on performance.
 Happy employees are less likely to skip work, more resistant to turnover, and capable of producing more without sacrificing the quality of their work.

 Addressing happiness at work can be difficult because it is easily influenced by subtle factors.
 However, happiness can be more broadly shaped by promoting human relationships in the workplace.
 Relatedness is a basic human need, viewed by some researchers as being the essential factor in producing happiness.
 Leaders who advocate for work relationships signal to their employees that they prioritize and value the well-being of their workforce.

 A universal feeling among all individuals, belonging is our need to feel connected to other people.
 Belonging is the first psychological need on Maslow’s Hierarchy of Needs, prioritized over our sense of achievement and self-actualization.
 If you’ve ever played Jenga, you know what happens if you pull out the bottom supporting brick.
 When belongingness is absent, our mental health suffers.
-Not only do people who feel like outsiders exhibit lower levels of happiness and adjustment, they’re also more prone to mental and physical illness, and behavioral problems like criminality.
+Not only do people who feel like outsiders exhibit lower levels of happiness and adjustment, but they’re also more prone to mental and physical illness.

 Human relationships are the key to our sense of belonging.
 Belongingness by definition can only develop through frequent, positive interactions between individuals who demonstrate respect and care for one another.
 It is impossible to feel belongingness without the presence and support of another person.

-As you might imagine, conventional wisdom is supported by scientific fact when it comes to developing belongingness in the workplace.
-The sense of belonging produced by human relationships in the workplace is not only beneficial to employees’ well-being, but overall attitude toward their work experience.
+Conventional wisdom is supported by scientific fact when it comes to developing belongingness in the workplace.
+The sense of belonging produced by human relationships at work is not only beneficial to employees’ well-being but their overall attitude toward their work experience.
 Employees with best friends at work are all around high performers who are twice as likely to spend their career with the company.

-It’s human nature to strive for achievement and to be recognized for our accomplishments.
+It’s human nature to strive for achievement and desire recognition for our accomplishments.
 The emotions we feel when we accomplish our goals, and when others recognize those accomplishments, are powerful.
 So powerful, in fact, that recognition has the strongest individual impact on employee job satisfaction out of both intrinsic and extrinsic motivators.
 Therefore, recognition has a significant impact on employee engagement.

 Although we derive a degree of self-validation from our achievements, our accomplishments are imbued with a new sense meaning when others recognize us for them.
-Today that impact is now amplified through the proliferation of social communication tools, where “likes” and “favorites” are exchanged as currency between friends.
-In the workplace, promoting recognition is synonymous with promoting relationships; when employees recognize each other, it strengthens the bond between them and creates stronger workplace engagement.
+Today that impact is now amplified through the proliferation of social communication tools, where likes and shares are exchanged as currency between friends.
+In the workplace, promoting recognition is synonymous with promoting relationships.
+When employees recognize each other, it strengthens the bond between them.
+These bonds have a significant impact on employee engagement.

 As HR professionals tailor their engagement strategies to the experience of the individual worker, two things must be kept in mind.
-The emotions employees experience at work directly tie into their performance, and human relationships have a profound, if not singular, effect on the emotions people experience at work and the impact of employee engagement on performance.
-Substantive solutions to workplace engagement will address both of these areas in tandem.
+Human relationships have a profound, if not singular, effect on the emotions people experience at work and the impact of employee engagement on performance.
+Substantive solutions to engagement will address both of these areas in tandem.